-You can ask your Care Partner or LTS Coordinator to help you access resources to employ personal care attendants.
-They will connect you with a Personal Care Management agency that can provide skills training to assist with employment functions.
-The Personal Care Management agency will work with you to develop the skills necessary to oversee the employment of personal care attendants and engage in collaborative problem-solving.
+You can ask your care partner or LTS coordinator to help you access resources to employ personal care attendants.
+They will connect you with a personal care management agency that can provide skills training to assist with employment functions.
+The personal care management agency will work with you to develop the skills necessary to oversee the employment of personal care attendants and engage in collaborative problem-solving.

 G4.
-How to request that a copy of all written notices be sent to Care Team participants the member identifies
+How to request that a copy of all written notices be sent to care team participants the member identifies

-Please call our Member Services at 1-866-610-2273 (TTY: call MassRelay at 711), 8 a.m. - 8 p.m., 7 days a week from October 1st through March 31st.
-(April 1st through September 30th, Monday - Friday, 8 a.m. - 8 p.m. and Saturday and Sunday, 8 a.m. - 6 p.m.) for more information or help.
+Please call Member Services for more information at 866-610-2273 (TTY 711), 8 am to 8 pm, 7 days a week, from October 1 to March 31.
+(April 1 to September 30: 8 am to 8 pm, Monday to Friday, and 8 am to 6 pm, Saturday and Sunday.)